aws-ia/terraform-aws-permission-sets/README.md

 ## JSON file templates

-Create a folder to store your JSON file templates, these will contain the Permission Set definitions (name, policies, assignments, etc).
-This folder should be informed in the variable `templates_path` when you call this module.
+Create a folder to store your JSON file templates, which will include the Permission Set definitions (name, policies, assignments, etc.).
+When using this module, make sure to specify the path to this folder in the `templates_path` variable.

-See the JSON schema for Permission Set definitions:
+See the JSON schema for Permission Set templates:

 ```json
 {